cuijiyao01/docker-k8s-training/kubernetes/exercise_03_deployment.md

 Firstly, delete the deployment you just created:
 `kubectl delete deployment nginx`
-Secondly, create a new yaml file from the snippet below
+Secondly, try to write your own yaml file for a new deployment.
+It could look like the snippet below
 ```
 apiVersion: apps/v1beta1
 kind: Deployment